By Shanon Roberts, on 25 August 2020

-In general the most important metrics to pay attention to are sentiment, top keywords, engagement, negative keywords, reach.
+In general, the most important metrics to pay attention to are sentiment, top keywords, engagement, negative keywords, and reach.
 But the actual data you collect will be dependent on your overall goals for conducting social listening.

-It’s easy to get caught up in your own bubble and lose sight of other’s opinions, comments, praises, concerns, and questions on social media, when you’re already monitoring 10 other things.
+It’s easy to get caught up in your own bubble and lose sight of others’ opinions, comments, praises, concerns, and questions on social media.
 But social listening is a strong tool that is worth investing in and taking into account for your overall strategy.